QWP leader accuses Centre of depriving KP of its due rights

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARAK: Qaumi Watan Party (QWP) provincial head Sikandar Sherpao on Wednesday said the federal government was unwilling to give the constitutional rights to Khyber Pakhtunkhwa.
+KARAK: Qaumi Watan Party (QWP) provincial head Sikandar Sherpao has said the federal government is unwilling to give the constitutional rights to Khyber Pakhtunkhwa.

-Addressing a gathering of party workers at Bahadurkhel, Sikandar Sherpao said the provincial government was least bothered to safeguard the rights of the province.
-He said though Karak was rich in natural resources, its residents were still deprived of the basic amenities of life.